Mahwah Pool Filter Explosion Seriously Injures Worker From Hawthorne

-UPDATE: A 32-year-old pool company employee from Hawthorne suffered a severe injury when a backyard filter exploded Wednesday afternoon in Mahwah, responders said.

-The worker was brought to St. Joseph's Regional Medical Center in Paterson with serious injuries after the mishap on Eileen Drive near Darlington County Park shortly before 2:30 p.m., township police confirmed.
+The victim was brought to St. Joseph's Regional Medical Center in Paterson with serious injuries after the 2:15 p.m. mishap on Eileen Drive near Darlington County Park, township Police Lt.
+Michael Blondin said.

 He was conscious but not alert with a traumatic head injury, responders said, adding that police escorted the ALS unit to the hospital.

-Note: UPDATE: A 32-year-old pool service worker from Hawthorne suffered a severe injury when a backyard filter exploded Wednesday afternoon in Mahwah, responders said.